niels-lubbes/surface_equivalence/README.md

 	        chart=s, depth=2, mult=1, sol=(0, 0), { 4, <<x^8*v^6, x^8*v^6 + v, x, x^9*v^5 + x^8*v^5 + x>>, QQ[x, v] }
 ```

+#### Computing implicit equations for testing purposes

-We compute the implicit equations of the images of the maps `f` and `g` for testing purposes.
+We compute the implicit equations of the images of the maps f and g for testing purposes.
 This is not required for the algorithm.

 ```python